syncfusion-content/wpf-docs/wpf/DoubleTextBox/Set-Value.md

 {% endtabs %}

-To handled the minvaluechanged event, use this follow code below
+To handle the MinValueChanged event, use this follow code below

 {% tabs %}